Maritime Southeast Asia: Culture and demographics

 As of 2017, there were over 540 million people living in the region, with the most populated island being Java.
 The people living there are predominantly from Austronesian subgroupings and correspondingly speak western Malayo-Polynesian languages.
-This region of Southeast Asia shares social and cultural ties with both the peoples of mainland Southeast Asia and with other Austronesian peoples in the Pacific.
-Islam is the predominant religion, with Christianity being the dominant religion in the Philippines and East Timor.
+This region of Southeast Asia shares social and cultural ties with both the peoples of Mainland Southeast Asia and with other Austronesian peoples in the Pacific.
+Islam is the predominant religion, with Christianity being the dominant religion in the Philippines and Timor-Leste.
 Buddhism, Hinduism, and traditional Animism are also practiced among large populations.

 Historically, the region has been referred to as part of Greater India, as seen in Coedes' Indianized States of Southeast Asia, which refers to it as "Island Southeast Asia"; and within Austronesia or Oceania, due to shared ethnolinguistic and historical origins of the latter groups (Micronesian and Polynesian groups) being from this region.